 Our goal is to get the INR within that range, near it, or consistently trending up towards it.
 If the doctor rounds and an INR was not ordered and they weren’t alerted, you’ll probably hear about it.

-Heparin and Coumadin Summary
+Heparin and Coumadin Labs

 To summarize:

-- Heparin = PTT’s or Anti-Xa labs
+• Monitoring the effects of heparin = PTT’s or Anti-Xa labs

-- Coumadin = INR labs
+• Coumadin = INR labs

 Are all of these lab draws necessary?

-Both labs are completely necessary and non-negotiable.
-There’s no way around this; the labs must be drawn to know how to correctly dose the medications they so desperately need.
 Something that is important with these labs is timing, which is why it can be frustrating to patients and family members and turn into a lot of lab draws.
 We can do our best to combine them, but it doesn’t always work out.

 Nurse Pro-Tip: Order Daily Labs at Same Time As INR